luizavalentini/ecommerce-redux/README.md

 # ecommerce-redux

 ## Description
-The Redux ecommerce application is a web project that provides a simple collectible items e-commerce.
+The Redux e-commerce application is a web project that provides a simple collectible items e-commerce.

 ## How to Use the Project